Reconciliation in NetSuite: The 10-Minute Guide

 Before you can begin using bank account reconciliation, you need to set up your bank accounts in NetSuite.
 This is essential for you to create, edit, and complete reconciliations in the future.

-Before adding matching and reconciling options to your account statements, ensure that you’ve submitted or cleared all pending transactions related to the account.
+Before adding matching and reconciling options to your account statements, ensure you've submitted or cleared all pending transactions related to the account.

 To set up reconciliations with your bank account: